 The secret lies in video content(opens in a new tab).

 Given the substantial difference in reach, companies are now falling over themselves to better understand how they can use video marketing on Facebook and capitalize on this growing trend.
 For some, this is easier said than done.
-According to Buffer State of Social Media, 30% of marketers said in 2016 that they wanted to start using Facebook video, and 83% of marketers said they would create more video content if they were not restricted by time, resources and budget.
+According to Buffer’s State of Social Media(opens in a new tab), 30% of marketers said in 2016 that they wanted to start using Facebook Video, and 83% of marketers said they would create more video content if they were not restricted by time, resources, and budget.

 Fortunately for us in the tourism industry, we have easy access to content that will create beautiful and eye-catching videos.
 In fact, travel videos are already some of Facebook’s most successfully viewed and shared posts!
 Who could forget Thrillist’s viral video(opens in a new tab) about the Napa Valley Wine Train?
 It has over 23 million views!

 Since tour operators already have access to the beautiful places that people want to see, with a little determination (and internet and a phone), it will be easy and affordable to create frequent video content.
 To start with, you can simply record small parts of tours each day or week and post the videos directly to Facebook.
 This serves the dual benefit of boosting your company’s reach, whilst displaying just how great the experience is and encouraging potential customers to come and join in the fun.

 If you need help understanding the type of content that becomes popular on the internet, try using Buzzsumo(opens in a new tab).